-Advisory Committee Sarbani Basu (Astronomy), Michelle Bell (Forestry & Environmental Studies), Alexey Fedorov (Geology & Geophysics), Debra Fischer (Astronomy), Gary Haller (Emeritus, Chemical & Environmental Engineering), Xuhui Lee (Forestry & Environmental Studies), Ronald Smith (Geology & Geophysics), Mitchell Smooke (Mechanical Engineering & Materials Science; Applied Physics), Trude Storelvmo (Geology & Geophysics), Mary-Louise Timmermans (Geology & Geophysics), John Wettlaufer (Geology & Geophysics; Mathematics; Physics)
+Advisory Committee Sarbani Basu (Astronomy), Michelle Bell (School of the Environment), Alexey Fedorov (Earth and Planetary Sciences), Debra Fischer (Astronomy), Gary Haller (Emeritus; Chemical and Environmental Engineering), Xuhui Lee (School of the Environment), Juan Lora (Earth and Planetary Sciences), Mitchell Smooke (Mechanical Engineering and Materials Science; Applied Physics), Mary-Louise Timmermans (Earth and Planetary Sciences), John Wettlaufer (Earth and Planetary Sciences; Mathematics; Physics)

 A number of departments of the Graduate School offer courses dealing with the physics, dynamics, and chemistry of the atmosphere, and the interactions of the atmosphere with the biosphere, oceans, and cryosphere, including all biogeochemical cycles.
 The mathematical and physical science basis for these phenomena is developed in course work and research foci across a range of departments.
 In order to permit students whose interests lie in the field of atmospheric science to develop an integrated program of studies, an interdisciplinary program is offered.
 Typical areas of interest included in the scope of the program are theory of weather and climate, computational fluid dynamics, air pollution from industrial and natural sources, urban environmental health, global climatic change, paleoclimatology, hydrometeorology, and dynamics of atmospheric and oceanic motions.
 The program is individually planned for each student through a faculty adviser system.